whoisaaronp/chang_jin_paterson_aaron_1056_Project3/README.md

 <!-- Design & Devs: Aaron and Jin -->
 <!--  Project 1056 3 -->

+27 - 28 JANUARY
 Task:
 1. Design wireframe
 2. Design skin based on wireframe
 3. Build site in HTML & CSS3

+1 FEBRUARY
+1. Home Page Build

+FEB 2
+Aaron's log
+Progressing thorugh I'm getting worried about my very high margin-top amounts in order to make this fit.

+The news feed section I'm excite to feature 'Embedded Comments' via Facebook

+Embedded comments are a simple way to put public post comments - by a Page or a person on Facebook - into the content of your web site or web page.
+Only public comments from Facebook Pages and profiles can be embedded.

+For the twitter feed I'll just has a similar feed with their latest updates. i.e. news / retweets / and more.

+validated the HTML